 Would you like people at parties to "Ooooooo" when they find out what you do?
 Would you like to have a respectable salary while working in an air-conditioned office for only 40 hours a week and rarely having to travel on business?

-if so, then the best career for you is mechanical engineering.
+If so, the best career for you (besides being an author) is mechanical engineering.

 Here is a question to get you started.
 Look around you right now: